Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

   * The web browser will start to download your Snapshot in our proprietary ".CSNAP File Type"

 ???+ info ".CSNAP File Type"
     The .csnap (Cognigy Snapshot) file type is a dedicated proprietary file type that can only be uploaded and opened within the Snapshot tool of a Cognigy.AI v4 platform.
 We don't provide any tooling to open a Snapshot outside of Cognigy.AI.
-The data in your Snapshots will be encrypted as it also Snapshots also contain potentially sensitive data in the form of Cognigy Connections.
+The data in your Snapshots will be encrypted as Snapshots also contain potentially sensitive data in the form of Cognigy Connections.

 ### Deleting a Snapshot
 Once you reach the maximum number of Snapshots in your Virtual Agent, you have to start deleting older Snapshots.
 It is essential to make sure that no Endpoint is currently pointing to the Snapshot you are about to delete!